 Sea Lily Pancratium maritimum, on the Beach at Plakias, Crete

 Surprising Poppies in the rocks Papaver rhoeas

-Useful flora guides for Crete are available to buy below.
+Useful flora guides for Crete are:

 • Wildflowers of Crete by George Sfikas